Application for Asylum: How to Seek Asylum in the USA

 As the legal framework is complicated, there are so many questions and worries regarding the application for asylum process.
 We have asked our immigration lawyer to answer some of the most common questions briefly.

-What Is the Main Difference Between Refugees and Asylum Seekers?
+Difference Between Refugees and Asylum Seekers

+The main difference between asylum seekers and refugees is that refugees have permission to enter the country but asylum seekers do not.
+Therefore, refugees can enter legally because permission has already been granted to them, usually due to war, violence, or persecution in their home country.
 However, asylum seekers have to apply for asylum upon their arrival or while they are in the US, even if they have entered the country illegally.
 If their asylum application is approved, they will receive refugee status.

 Yes.
 According to international asylum law, any individual has the right to seek asylum in a foreign country.